avatarmh/Node-Capstone-SNO/README.md

 A user can navigate from one page to another.
 State of the art webpages seem to no longer use CANCEL, so the nav-bar and back button were deemed sufficient by the developer and her mentor.
 </li>
 <li>
-A user can register a new user by clicking on join sno in the navigation menu.
+A user can register as new member by clicking on join sno in the navigation menu.
 </li>
 <li>
-A user can log in clicking on login in the navigation menu.
+A member can log in clicking on login in the navigation menu.
 </li>
 <li>
-A user can log off clicking on logoff in the navigation menu.
+A member can log off clicking on logoff in the navigation menu.
 </li>

 <li>
-A user can add a news article, modify it and delete, but can only view news items s/he did not create.
+A member can add a news article, modify it and delete, but can only view news items s/he did not create.
 </li>

 </ul>